CallMeL/Empathetic-Dialogue-System/src/evaluation/README.md

 The metrics we use : bhadresh-savani/distilbert-base-uncased-emotion.
 Supported Classes: Joy, Anger, Sadness, Fear, Surprise, Love, Neutral
 **SST-2** (Standfrod Sentiment Treebank 2)  Classifying a sentence as having positive or negative sentiment

+## Overall Observations

+## Conclusion

+The model **single_conversation_withGPTdata_withoutemotion** performs the best in all evaluation metrics besides GLUE.

+- **Metric Insigths**:
+The evaluation highlights the strengths and limitations of each metric:
+- **BLEU** offers a quick n-gram overlap assessment but lacks depth in semantic evaluation, necessary for an empathetic dialogue system
+- **BERTScore** provides a deeper look at semantic similarities.
+- **Perplexity** offers insights into model confidence but not necessarily semantic correctness.
+- **GLUE** provides a comprehensive benchmark across multiple linguistic tasks.

+For deeper insight into relevance, coherente, and empathy, we could think of **human evaluation**.